Hypercubed/frontman/README.md

 # Templates

 Templates are text files containing front-matter and/or content that will be merged with or replace the existing front-matter and/or content in the input file.
 If the `-r` flag is specified the front-matter from the template will replace all front-matter in the base file.
 Without the `-r` flag data in the front-matter is added to existing values in the base file.
 If the template (or base file) is a cson file (as determined by the file extension) the code in the cson file is executed.
-If the template file is a cson file the base file variables are available to the template using @base and the content is available as @base.__content.
+If the template file is a cson file the base file variables are available to the template using `@base` and the content is available as `@base.__content`.
 See the examples below.

 ## Examples